kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

   4. **Need for User Feedback**: The SIG Node community agreed to collect user feedback from the Alpha1 implementation of the CPU-focused delay mechanism before designing a more generalized solution.
 This feedback will inform whether and how to extend the feature to other resource types.

+### 9. No Persistence of Pending Scale-Down State

+* **Description**: Keep the pending scale-down — the preAssignments and its timer — in kubelet memory only.
+After a kubelet restart the resize is re-admitted from the pod spec and the grace period starts again from zero.
+This was the behavior in the version of this KEP approved for the v1.37 milestone.

+* **Why Rejected**: Repeated kubelet restarts postpone the release of the CPUs indefinitely, because each restart re-arms the full grace period.
+Between the restart and the re-admission of the pod, `assigned.cpuset` reverts to the pre-scale-down cpuset, so the workload sees its notification withdrawn and then issued again.
+The target cpuset is also recomputed after the restart, with nothing guaranteeing that the result matches the one already exposed to the workload.
+In fairness, the kubelet does re-arm the pod termination grace period and the crash-loop backoff after a restart, so re-arming would be consistent with existing kubelet behavior.
+Avoiding it here, however, costs only a cpuset and one timestamp per pending scale-down, and the v4 CPU Manager checkpoint already has a precedent for such additive extensions, so the more predictable option was chosen during the work on v1.38.

 **Note:** The scale-down delay approach was selected during the KEP review process (discussed in SIG Node meetings and document reviews) as it provides a simple, deterministic guarantee without requiring workload-kubelet synchronization.
-Concerns about timer-based approaches introducing race conditions are unfounded: both the delay verification and cpuset actuation occur sequentially within the CPUManager's reconcile loop, ensuring deterministic behavior.
+Within a running kubelet the approach is free of races: both the delay check and the cpuset actuation happen sequentially in the CPUManager's reconcile loop.
+The one real race — losing a pending scale-down when the kubelet restarts — is addressed by persisting it in the CPU Manager checkpoint (see [Kubelet Restart](#kubelet-restart)).

 ## Infrastructure Needed (Optional)